AGhebrea/re-parser/README.md

 # Description
 A sort of Regular Expression compiler.
-It parses a Regular Expression and generates a NFA that can be used to bootstrap the generation of any arbitrary scanner.
+Converts a regular expression into a DFA that can be used to generate code for a scanner which scans according to the provided regular expressions.